Kesh ambush: Aftermath

-There was severe rioting between the RUC and Republican mourners at the funeral of Kieran Fleming, and dozens of people were injured.
+Fleming's body was not found until 21 December.
+There was severe rioting between the RUC and Republican mourners during his funeral at the Waterside on Christmas Eve.
+Dozens of people were injured.

 Just four days later, on 6 December 1984, two more IRA volunteers were killed by the SAS.
 Kieran Fleming's cousin William Fleming and Danny Doherty were killed on the grounds of Gransha hospital while travelling on a motorcycle.